-The essential oil has a vital role for nourishing, conditioning and softening your beard, keeping it healthy and hydrated.
+The essential oil has a vital role in nourishing, conditioning, and softening your beard, keeping it healthy and hydrated.

-- Once you properly apply beard oil, it goes inside through the pores stimulating the hair follicles.
+- Once you properly apply beard oil, it goes inside the follicles through the pores stimulating the hair follicles.

 - As a result, it increases beard circulation around your follicles.